dattatray-patil/SharePoint2016and2019PasswordUpdate/README.md

 This utility reads the farm account and service accounts from config file and prompt user the for providing the password in encryoted format

+Once password capture user it updates password in entire farm. requires to restart the iis on each server.

 Refer below microsoft article for more detail I used as a reference : https://docs.microsoft.com/en-us/sharepoint/administration/configure-automatic-password-change